se-edu/guides/tutorials/vscode.md

     ii.
 Type "Java: Configure Java Runtime" and select it.

     iii.
 Check that the JDK version matches the one required for your project.
 If not, you can install the required JDK and configure it.
+(For installation guides, click [here](https://se-education.org/guides/tutorials/javaInstallationMac.html) for Mac and [here](https://se-education.org/guides/tutorials/javaInstallationWindows.html) for Windows)

     **Note:** MacOS users need to download Azul Zulu compatible with their machine and Java 17, with the Java Package specified as JDK FX.